solider245/luolei-dotfiles/sublimetext/Packages/tern_for_sublime/README.md

     cd tern_for_sublime
     npm install

+On OS X, you might also need to install the [Fix Mac Path](https://github.com/int3h/SublimeFixMacPath) Sublime plugin to help ST actually find your node binary.

 You should be all set now.

 ## Configuration

-The plugin will load its settings from `Preferences.sublime-settings`, and recognized the following settings:
+The plugin will load its settings from `Tern.sublime-settings` (found in Preferences > Package Settings > Tern), and recognized the following settings:

 `tern_argument_hints` (boolean, defaults to false)